zoeschmitt/foundation/README.md

 ### Deploying

-Currently the deploy function is in `src/scripts/` and uses the binary/abi generated from hardhat compilation in `artifacts/`.
-Use `npx ts-node scripts/deploy-nft-contract` to deploy a contract and visit the file itself to change the config for testnet/mainnet.
-In the future this function will be used to automate the process.
+Currently the deploy function is in `src/scripts/` and it places the binary/abi generated from hardhat compilation in `artifacts/`.
+Artifacts are used for contract deployment in the `createOrg` lambda function.
+Use `npx ts-node scripts/deploy-nft-contract` to deploy a contract manually and visit the file itself to change the props.

 ---